 Remember that amazing pesto I made that I couldn’t get enough of and wanted to pour over all the things?
-Well, after I tried it with pasta, chicken sliders, and burgers, I knew that my next stop would be baked salmon.
+Well, after I tried it with pasta, chicken sliders (to try them yourself, check out my Pesto Mozzarella Chicken Sliders), and burgers (yes, I said burgers.
+Try it on my Garlic Pesto Turkey Burgers!), I knew that my next stop would be baked salmon.
 But I didn’t want to just pour the sauce on top of the salmon (although that’s terrific), I was in the mood for a cream-based sauce to go along with the pesto.
 So that’s how this salmon with pesto was created.
 The method behind the madness if you will.

 Why This Recipe Works

 Easy – This recipe is as easy as purchasing the salmon fillet, seasoning, cooking on both sides for a minute, adding the pre-made pesto to the sauce, putting the salmon back in, and popping into the oven for about 15 minutes.
 That’s it!